usamaasif24/digital-design-fabrication/README.md

 ## Overview

-For this exercise we designed a phone/tablet stand in CAD and printed it on the lab's FDM printers.
+For this exercise I designed a phone/tablet stand in CAD and printed it on the lab's FDM printers.
 The idea was to go through the full CAD → slicer → print workflow from the lecture properly — thinking about orientation and supports instead of just printing whatever shape came to mind first.

 ---